Have you ever dreamed of a way to knit that’s fast and has minimum hand movement? Enter Portuguese knitting! Learn what it is, and how to do it.

 What Is A Portuguese Knitting Pin?

-The types of pins include regular pins, magnetic, and more fancy ones with patterns and adornments.
+The pins include regular pins, a magnetic product, and fancy ones with patterns.

 How Do You Use A Portuguese Knitting Necklace?